Visual Communication student drawing on a tablet

 Course overview

-• Define your passions, skills and ambitions to help locate your practice and build a sustainable and dynamic creative career
+• Define your passions, skills and ambitions to help locate your practice and build a sustainable career.

 Course details